python/devguide/setup.rst

 Windows
 -------

+For a quick guide to building you can read `this documentation`_ from Victor Stinner.

 **Python 3.6** and later can use Microsoft Visual Studio 2017.
 You can download and use any of the free or paid versions of `Visual Studio 2017`_.